frePPLe/frepple/doc/examples/buffer/make-to-order.rst

 * The item E shows an **attribute-based** supply path.
 The finished item can be sold in different colors (or size, or any other attribute) and the supply paths per color need to be kept seperate.

+* | There is yet more functionality that is not shown in this example!
+  | Make to order items can also have generic supply that can be allocated
+    to any batch.
+The planning algorithm will automatically assign such free and unallocated availability.

 `Check this feature on a live example <https://demo.frepple.com/make-to-order/data/input/manufacturingorder/>`_